Arkansas Labor Laws Guide

 Additionally, employers are required to conduct background checks for the following categories of employees:

-However, when it comes to social media — the employer cannot request that employees add them as social media contacts, nor request social media log-in information.
+However, when it comes to social media, the employer can’t request that employees add them as social media contacts or request social media log-in information.

 Record keeping laws

-As far as record keeping goes, employers in Arkansas are required to maintain and keep accurate and truthful records of employee data for a period of 3 years.
+As far as record keeping goes, employers in Arkansas are required to maintain and keep accurate and truthful records of employee data for 3 years.

 This data includes: